 - Pain and suffering

-If you experience any of the above conditions as a result of the accident, a New York truck accident lawyer with our firm may be able to help you recover compensation.
+If you experience any of the above conditions as a result of the accident, a New York truck accident attorney with our firm may be able to help you recover compensation.
 Even if the accident was partially your fault, you may still be able to collect.

 We Will Investigate Your Accident to Determine the Liable Party

 It is crucial that you identify the appropriate party against whom to take action.
 Our New York truck accident attorneys can investigate your accident to determine who might be held liable and whether more than one party might owe you compensation.
 If so, we can help you file multiple claims or lawsuits and manage your case for you.

-Truck drivers who work longer hours due to the financial incentives may be prone to fatigue, which is a leading cause of truck accidents in the United States.
-On the other hand, the use of mind-altering substances, like methamphetamine or alcohol, has led to a rise in the number of truck-related accidents.
+Truck drivers who work longer hours due to the financial incentives may be prone to fatigue.
+Fatigue is a leading cause of truck accidents in the United States.
+On the other hand, the use of mind-altering substances, including methamphetamine or alcohol, has led to a rise in the number of truck-related accidents.